winglang/wing/docs/docs/02-concepts/04-tests.md

 Duration 1m31.44s
 ```

 By default, the tested resources will be destroyed at the end of the test.
 You can use the `--no-clean` to keep them up.
-This way, the path to the randomized directory, containing the output files, will be display at the end of the test.
+The path to the randomized directory containing the output files will be displayed at the end of the test.

 ```sh
 % wing test example.w -t tf-aws --no-clean